CaliOpen/caliopen.github.io/index.md

 # Start or restart in development environment
 ./bin/start

-# Stop
+# Stop all CaliOpen running containers
 ./bin/stop
 {% endhighlight %}

-This use docker-compose, so you can see status of Caliopen:
+This uses docker-compose, so you can see status of Caliopen and its logs for each containers:

 {% highlight bash %}
 cd bin/
 docker-compose ps
+docker-compose logs
 {% endhighlight %}